Black Lab – A Complete Guide To The Black Labrador Retriever

 How Big Do Black Labs Get?

-The eventual size of your black Lab puppy will depend a little upon their upbringing, and a lot upon whether they are from American or English lines.
+The growth rate and eventual size of your black Lab puppy once adult, will depend partly on whether they are from American or English lines, partly on their diet and nutrition, and partly on the size of their parents.
 An adult black Lab will weigh anywhere from 55 to 80 lbs, and be from 21 to 24.5 inches tall at the shoulder.
-The English black Lab will tend to be closer to the heavier end of the spectrum, and the American nearer to the lower.
+The English black Lab will tend to be closer to the heavyweight end of the spectrum, and the American nearer to the lightweight end.

 Black Lab Temperament

-Their jolly, lively nature can also lead them into trouble with people who are unsteady on their feet.
-Sharing a house with a toddler and a black Lab involves some careful management to ensure that little people aren’t accidentally sent flying.
-Although lovably clumsy, this dog also has a brilliant brain.
+Their bouncy nature can also lead Labs into trouble with people who are unsteady on their feet.
+Sharing a house with a toddler and a black Lab involves some careful management to ensure that little people aren’t sent flying.

 Training and Exercising Your Black Lab